Austrade regional market update on the impact of COVID-19 (as at 18 November 2020)

 Beyond the COVID pandemic limiting student mobility, stricter US screening

 requirements and deepening bilateral tensions are blamed.
-Difficulty in

 - A recent survey by a Canadian edtech company called Top Hat whose